OpenNTI/nti.dataserver/docs/content-anchoring.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 An ``ElementDomContentPointer`` adds no information to the abstract base
-class.
+class ``DOMContentPointer``.
 Its purpose is to identify a node that things can be anchored
 relative to.
 This type of anchor is most often seen as the ``ancestor``
 portion of an ``ContentRangeDescription``.